Introduction: Dotter - Huge Arduino Based Dot Matrix Printer

-Probably the hardest thing to get for you are 3D printed parts, ask your friends, at school or in a library, they may have a 3D printer.
-If you want to buy one, I can recommend to you the CR10 (link to buy), CR10 mini (link to buy) or Anet A8 (link to buy).
+If you don't have a 3D printer ask your friends, at school or at a library, they may have a 3D printer.
+If you want to buy one, I can recommend an Ender3 as it is quite inexpensive and prints really well!

-Step 3: As Big As I Can, As Simple As I Can (3D Models)
+Step 3: As Big As I Can, As Simple As Possible (3D Models)

 As I said big part of this project was size, I wanted to make it big and kept simple at the same time.
 To make it this way I spend a lot of time in Fusion360, fortunately this program is amazingly user friendly and I love using it so it wasn't big deal for me.
 To fit on most of the 3D printers I divided the main frame to 4 parts that can be easily connected thanks to special connectors.